-I was raised in the coastal regions of Abenaki, Pennacook, and Wabanaki unceded territory now known as southern Maine and New Hampshire.
-My current home is on Chelamela, Kalapuya, and Siuslaw unceded land, now known as Eugene, Oregon.
+I was raised in the coastal regions of Abenaki, Pennacook, and Wabanaki unceded territory also known as southern Maine and New Hampshire.
+My current home is on Chelamela, Kalapuya, and Siuslaw unceded land, also known as Eugene, Oregon.

 I identify as second generation Arab-American, with some Swedish, Welsh, and Scottish ancestry.
 I am Autistic, Nonbinary, Queer, and Buddhist.
-I have directly experienced discrimination, marginalization, and “subtle acts of exclusion” at the hands of what we call “dominant culture”- what I refer to as the Systems of Oppression.
+I have directly experienced discrimination, marginalization, and not-so-subtle acts of exclusion at the hands of a perceived dominant culture that is supported by systems of oppression.

 Two generations ago, my Arab immigrant family was poor and of lower-class standing.
 My grandfather worked his way through the “American Dream” and moved our family’s social standing “up” by many classes.
-As a result, I was raised in the upper middle class.
-For this, I acknowledge the advantages my grandfather’s privilege have entitled me in my life.
+As a result, I was raised in the upper middle class, and I acknowledge the many advantages my grandfather’s privilege entitled me in my life.

 I’m grateful to have engaged in some pretty cool stuff in my life- I was in the show biz in Hollywood after college, then lived in a remote rainforest settlement two hours from Iquitos, Peru, then later lived in a canvas yurt with my family, spawned an incredible kid who kicks butt in life in so many ways, studied and practiced Tibetan Buddhism for 17 years under my root teacher- the late Choeje HE Ayang Rinpoche- got over 120 hours of meditation training, met and made a lot of really awesome friends, fell in love with the land and wild creatures of the PNW, came out as Autistic, Nonbinary, and Queer, and have succeeded in being a single income earner and homeowner for many years.
 Super grateful for all of these achievements!